The Power of Love (Frankie Goes to Hollywood song): Release

 "The Power of Love" followed its two predecessors, "Relax" and "Two Tribes", to the top of the UK singles chart.
-It scored the band an early December number-one.
-"The Power of Love" was also a top 10 hit in several European countries, in Australia and New Zealand, and in Canada.
-"The Power of Love" is often regarded as a Christmas song, despite having no reference to Christmas within the song lyrics.
-However, the accompanying video features the Nativity of Jesus, and the single cover was The Assumption of the Virgin.
-The single spent just one week at number one in the UK, outsold by the charity single "Do They Know It's Christmas?" by Band Aid, which until 1997 was the best selling single ever in the UK.
+It scored the band an early December number-one, and was also a top 10 hit in several European countries, in Australia, in New Zealand, and in Canada.
+However, "The Power of Love" spent just one week at number one in the UK, outsold by the charity single "Do They Know It's Christmas?" by Band Aid, which until 1997 was the best selling single ever in the UK.

 Since then, reissues and/or remixes of the Frankie Goes to Hollywood recording of this song have been top 10 UK hits on two other occasions, hitting number 10 in 1993 and number 6 in 2000.
 "The Power of Love" has also charted in the UK in a version by Holly Johnson (a solo recording from 1999).
 The original version by Frankie Goes to Hollywood was featured in the 2012 film Sightseers, the same year that the song was reissued as a digital download and peaked at number 42, in response to a cover version by Gabrielle Aplin.
 Her recording of the song also went to number 1 in the UK, exactly 28 years after the original Frankie Goes to Hollywood single topped the chart.
 A version sung by Connie Lush appears on the album 'Liverpool- The Number Ones Album' 2008 compilation which is top top version.

+A version of "The Power of Love" was used as the theme song in the 2024 French/Italian movie "The Opera" produced by Placido Domingo and directed by Mario Compte.